Tag Archives: Sanaa Lathan

 Nappily Ever After (2018), Sanaa Lathan

-Starring Sanaa Lathan, Lynn Whitfield, Ricky Whittle and Lyriq Bent, I watched this one because I too have been on my own journey with my afro hair and wanted to see if Violet’s story reflected mine in any way.
-The similarities are in regards to my experience of some people’s perception of afro hair.
-Another similarity is my own fantasies and long term wish for my tightly curled hair to be easier to manage – but without first needing to chemically treat it or actually shave my head.
+Starring Sanaa Lathan, Lynn Whitfield, Ricky Whittle and Lyriq Bent, I watched this one because I, too, have been on my own journey with my afro hair and wanted to see if Violet’s story reflected mine in any way.
+The similarities are regarding my experience of some people’s perception of afro hair.
+Another similarity is my own fantasies and long-term wish for my tightly curled hair to be easier to manage – but without first needing to chemically treat it or actually shave my head.

-I think overall, the most memorable moment in the movie will always be the scene where Violet shaves her head and all that it meant for her journey.
+I think overall, the most memorable moment in Nappily Ever After will always be the scene where Violet shaves her head, and all that it meant for her journey.

-I only wish that Nappily Ever After hadn’t been quite so predictable in parts.
-Nevertheless, I say watch it if you’re curious enough about this particular journey of self love and if you just don’t quite get what the big deal about afro hair may be.
+I only wish that Al-Mansour’s film hadn’t been quite so predictable in parts.
+Nevertheless, I say watch it if you’re curious enough about this particular self-love journey, and if you just don’t quite get what the big deal about afro hair may be.
 This movie doesn’t have all the answers, but it’s certainly a start.

 G